Medical Student Curriculum: Bladder Drainage

 The most important step in preventing traumatic Foley catheter extractions is to first identify those patients at risk.
 Patients who are confused from dementia or anesthesia are probably most at risk, but other risk factors include any altered mental state, seizures or head trauma.
 Obviously, any patient who has previously traumatically removed his catheter is at increased risk to do it again!
 Patients with Foley catheters are also at risk when being moved from the OR table to a bed or gurney.
 If the catheter and catheter bag are not secured properly, the Foley can be accidentally ripped out!
 Traumatic catheter removals can take place anywhere, but the ICU and Recovery Rooms are particularly prone to these events and should take extra precautions.

 Traditional preventive measures require a physician’s order and include arranging for a “sitter” to constantly observe the patient, sedation or physical restraints.
 There are significant negatives to these measures.
 A “sitter” is very labor intensive as it ties up staff and is quite expensive.
 Sedation is not always a good choice medically for patients on multiple medications or where their neurological status needs to be closely monitored.
-Physical restraints can anger or terrorize patients, may not always be adequate and carries additional burdens of documentation.
+Physical restraints can anger or confuse patients, may not always be adequate and carries additional burdens of documentation.

 Once a patient has been identified at risk, there are several useful and practical steps that can be taken by nursing services even without a physician’s order.
 These include the following: